kudulab/dojo/README.md

 Dojo is continuously tested only on Linux.

 ### Dependencies
+The following must be installed for Dojo to run:
 * Bash
 * [Docker](https://docs.docker.com/)
 * [Docker-Compose](https://github.com/docker/compose) >=1.7.1 (only if using Dojo driver: docker-compose)